MicrosoftDocs/winrt-api/windows.devices.bluetooth/bluetoothdevice_rfcommservices.md

 ## -description
 Gets the read-only list of RFCOMM services supported by the device.

+> [!IMPORTANT]
+> The **RfcommServices** API is deprecated, and it may not be available in future versions of Windows.
+Instead, use [GetRfcommServicesAsync](/uwp/api/windows.devices.bluetooth.bluetoothdevice.getrfcommservicesasync).

 ## -property-value
 The read-only list of RFCOMM services supported by the device.